heyitschun/nplusplus-json-syntax-theme/README.md

-Keyword highlighting for JSON files in Notepad++.
+Give your JSON files some color when you view them in Notepad++.

 # Screenshot